Cities Service: Early years

 President Heston requested early retirement on October 1, 1971 due to health concerns.
 Heston died in Tulsa on April 12, 1972 at age 61.
 His successor was Charles Jacob Waidelich (1929–2019), who was executive vice-president for operations.
 Not long after the change of president, on January 5, 1972, chairman Mitchell died unexpectedly at age 62.
 On January 10, the company elected Robert Vernon Sellers (1927–1989) as his replacement.
 Sellers was the company's vice-president of finance and had been vice-chairman since the previous October.

 The company's headquarters moved in 1974 from New York to the Cities Service Building in Tulsa.

 On November 28, 1973, Cities announced that it would be transferring its headquarters from Manhattan to Tulsa the following summer.
 The move was designed to improve operational efficiency and cut costs.
 While the company had been considering the move for a while, the decision was hastened by the 1973 oil crisis.
 At the time, six of the company's 12 operating divisions were in Oklahoma, with five of those headquartered in Tulsa.
 There would be 250 people involved in the move.
-Along with the move, the company announced its was selling 70 Pine Street, seven other office buildings in the financial district (52, 54, 56, 60, 64, and 68 Wall Street and 69 Pine Street), and buildings in Fort Wayne and Atlanta.
+Along with the move, the company announced it was selling 70 Pine Street, seven other office buildings in the financial district (52, 54, 56, 60, 64, and 68 Wall Street and 69 Pine Street), and buildings in Fort Wayne and Atlanta.
 In the fall of 1974, Cities demolished the row of buildings on Wall Street it owned to make the property more appealing to sell.
 The properties would become the site of the new 60 Wall Street.

 Cities assumed its Tulsa headquarters in the Cities Service Building that had opened in November 1971.
 The building had been planned in 1968 and was a joint project with contractor Henry C. Beck Co. of Dallas and developer Noah Oscar Thomas Jr. of Shreveport.
 Upon its completion, the building served as the headquarters of the Cities Service Oil & Gas Company, an operating subsidiary of the parent company.

 In November 1980, Waidelich assumed the title of chief executive from Sellers, who continued as chairman.

 Sellers retired at the end of 1981 and was succeeded as chairman by Waidelich.
 Robert Hodson Chitwood (1930–2009) was selected as the new president.
 Chitwood had joined Cities in 1952, became a vice-president in 1970, became president of the Cities Service Gas Company in 1974, and an executive vice-president of the parent company in 1976.